erikyo/mime-icon-generator/README.md

     $icon-list:
     ...
-    (application, abc,  "", $music),
+    (abc,  "", $music),
     ...;

-*   The **first two arguments** used for the **class** (in the example will be `.mime-ico.ico-application` and `.mime-ico.ico-abc`)
+*   The **first argument** used for the **class** (in the example will be `.mime-ico.ico-application` and `.mime-ico.ico-abc`). it's also used for the **filetype** inside the icon
-*   The **second** argument is also used for the **text displayed in the icon** (so if you do not want the text you can use the first argument to "link" the class)
-*   The **third** argument is optional: if it is not passed (or is not a color) will be used a color from the array called $icon-colors https://github.com/erikyo/mime-icon-generator/blob/master/scss/generator-colors.scss
+*   The **second** argument is optional: if it is not passed (or is not a color) will be used a color from the array called $icon-colors https://github.com/erikyo/mime-icon-generator/blob/master/scss/generator-colors.scss
-*   The **fourth** argument is the icon ascii.
+*   The **third** argument is the icon ascii.
 You can pass one of the variables of "scss/generator-vars.scss" https://github.com/erikyo/mime-icon-generator/blob/master/scss/generator-vars.scss.
 Remember to load the font fonts you like and edit this set of variables that will be very convenient to you